UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query OHM/USD price from Uniswap v2 and SushiSwap using 5-minute TWAP.
+1. Query OHM/USD price from Uniswap v2 and SushiSwap using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
 2. Take the median of results from step 1.
 3. Round result from step 2 to 8 decimals to get the OHM/USD price.
 4. (for USD/OHM) Take the inverse of the result of step 2.